cyrilletuzi/angular-async-local-storage/README.md

 - **documentation**: API fully explained, and a changelog!

 > [!NOTE]
-> Find this library useful?
-I’m open to freelance & full-time opportunities.
+> I’m open to freelance & full-time opportunities.
 > Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/cyrilletuzi/) or [Bluesky](https://bsky.app/profile/cyrilletuzi.com).

 ## Why this library?